shashikumar04433/DevOps-/AWS/Aws Lambda.md

                * Aliases
                * Versions

-        * Lambda is works on .json format
+        * Lambda is works on .json format.

         * Imp : Before creating the lambda trigger check the right Iam Permissions assigned or not.